FTBpro/count-von-count/README.md

 Counting - Its easy as 1,2,3
 ------------------------------
-to configure what gets count and how, simply edit the `config/voncount.config` file. the file is written in standart JSON notation. for most use-cases you won't even need to write code!
+To configure what gets count and how, simply edit the `config/voncount.config` file. the file is written in standart JSON notation. for most use-cases you won't even need to write code!